These are the most frequently asked questions about the Order of Malta.

 10) How does one become a member of the Order?

 One can become a member of the Order of Malta only by invitation.
 Only persons of undoubted Christian morality and practice, who have acquired merit with regard to the Sovereign Order, its institutions and its works are eligible for admission.
 The relevant Grand Priory or National Association is responsible for proposals of admission.

 Volunteers are most welcome.
 You should ask the National Association of your country.
 Please see also the section ‘The Order in the World’ on the international website (www.orderofmalta.int) for a list of Order organisations in the various countries.

 12) How are the Order’s diplomatic activities conducted?

-In accordance with public international law, the Order maintains bilateral diplomatic relations with 110 countries.
-It also has permanent observer status at the United Nations and the European Union as well as in 18 International Organisations such as the FAO and UNESCO.
+In accordance with public international law, the Order maintains bilateral diplomatic relations with more than 110 countries.
+It also has permanent observer status at the United Nations and the European Union as well as in several International Organisations such as the FAO and UNESCO.
 Diplomatic relations allow the Order to intervene with timely and effective action in the event of natural disaster or armed conflict.
 Due to its neutral, impartial and non-political nature, the Order can act as a mediator whenever a State requests its intervention to settle a dispute.